etiennestuder/gradle-jooq-plugin/README.md

 ## Specifying the jOOQ version and edition

-Specify the version and [edition](https://github.com/etiennestuder/gradle-jooq-plugin/blob/master/src/main/groovy/nu/studer/gradle/jooq/JooqEdition.java) that should be applied to all jOOQ dependencies that are declared in your project either explicitly or pulled in transitively.
+Specify the version and [edition](https://github.com/etiennestuder/gradle-jooq-plugin/blob/master/src/main/groovy/nu/studer/gradle/jooq/JooqEdition.java) of the jOOQ dependencies automatically added by the plugin.

+The `<edition>:jooq-codegen:<version>` dependency of the specified version and edition is automatically added to the `jooqGenerator` configuration.

-Note that the `org.jooq:jooq` dependency of the specified version and edition is automatically added to the `implementation` configuration of the source set that matches the name of the declared jOOQ configuration.
+The `<edition>:jooq:<version>` dependency of the specified version and edition is automatically added to the `implementation` configuration of the source set that matches the name of the declared jOOQ configuration, if any.

 ### Gradle Groovy DSL